mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

             * get
             * context - Returns the ChannelHandlerContext bound to a ChannelHandler
             * names
     * Normally each ChannelHandler in the ChannelPipeline processes events that are passed to it by its EventLoop (the I/O thread).
         * It’s critically important not to block this thread as it would have a negative effect on the overall handling of I/O
         * Sometimes it may be necessary to interface with legacy code that uses blocking APIs.
-        * For this case, the ChannelPipeline has add() methods that accept an Event- ExecutorGroup.
+            * For this case, the ChannelPipeline has add() methods that accept an EventExecutorGroup.
 If an event is passed to a custom EventExecutorGroup, it will be handled by one of the EventExecutors contained in this EventExecutorGroup and thus be removed from the EventLoop of the Channel itself
-        * For this use case Netty
-          provides an implementation called DefaultEventExecutorGroup
+            * For this use case Netty provides an implementation called DefaultEventExecutorGroup
     * Firing events
         * The ChannelPipeline API exposes additional methods for invoking inbound and outbound operations
         * inbound operations
-            * fireChannelRegistered Calls channelRegistered(ChannelHandlerContext)
-                on the next ChannelInboundHandler in the
+            * fireChannelRegistered Calls channelRegistered(ChannelHandlerContext) on the next ChannelInboundHandler in the ChannelPipeline
-                ChannelPipeline
-            * fireChannelUnregistered Calls channelUnregistered(ChannelHandlerContext)
-                on the next ChannelInboundHandler in the
+            * fireChannelUnregistered Calls channelUnregistered(ChannelHandlerContext) on the next ChannelInboundHandler in the ChannelPipeline
-                ChannelPipeline
-            * fireChannelActive Calls channelActive(ChannelHandlerContext)
-                on the next ChannelInboundHandler in the ChannelPipeline
+            * fireChannelActive Calls channelActive(ChannelHandlerContext) on the next ChannelInboundHandler in the ChannelPipeline
-            * fireChannelInactive Calls channelInactive(ChannelHandlerContext)
-                on the next ChannelInboundHandler in the ChannelPipeline
+            * fireChannelInactive Calls channelInactive(ChannelHandlerContext) on the next ChannelInboundHandler in the ChannelPipeline
-            * fireExceptionCaught Calls exceptionCaught(ChannelHandlerContext, Throwable)
-                on the next ChannelHandler in the ChannelPipeline
+            * fireExceptionCaught Calls exceptionCaught(ChannelHandlerContext, Throwable) on the next ChannelHandler in the ChannelPipeline
-            * fireUserEventTriggered Calls userEventTriggered(ChannelHandlerContext, Object)
-                on the next ChannelInboundHandler in the ChannelPipeline
+            * fireUserEventTriggered Calls userEventTriggered(ChannelHandlerContext, Object) on the next ChannelInboundHandler in the ChannelPipeline
-            * fireChannelRead Calls channelRead(ChannelHandlerContext,Object msg)
-                on the next ChannelInboundHandler in the ChannelPipeline
+            * fireChannelRead Calls channelRead(ChannelHandlerContext,Object msg) on the next ChannelInboundHandler in the ChannelPipeline
-            * fireChannelReadComplete Calls channelReadComplete(ChannelHandlerContext)
-                on the next ChannelStateHandler in the ChannelPipeline
+            * fireChannelReadComplete Calls channelReadComplete(ChannelHandlerContext) on the next ChannelStateHandler in the ChannelPipeline
         * On the outbound side, handling an event will cause some action to be taken on the underlying socket
             * bind Binds the Channel to a local address.
-This will call bind(Channel- HandlerContext, SocketAddress, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
+This will call bind(ChannelHandlerContext, SocketAddress, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
             * connect Connects the Channel to a remote address.
-This will call connect(ChannelHandlerContext, SocketAddress, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
+This will call connect(ChannelHandlerContext, SocketAddress, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline
             * disconnect Disconnects the Channel.
-This will call disconnect(Channel- HandlerContext, ChannelPromise) on the next Channel- OutboundHandler in the ChannelPipeline.
+This will call disconnect(ChannelHandlerContext, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
             * close Closes the Channel.
 This will call close(ChannelHandlerContext, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
             * deregister Deregisters the Channel from the previously assigned EventExecutor (the EventLoop).
-This will call deregister(ChannelHandler- Context, ChannelPromise) on the next ChannelOutbound- Handler in the ChannelPipeline.
+This will call deregister(ChannelHandlerContext, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
             * flush Flushes all pending writes of the Channel.
-This will call flush(Channel- HandlerContext) on the next ChannelOutboundHandler in the ChannelPipeline.
+This will call flush(ChannelHandlerContext) on the next ChannelOutboundHandler in the ChannelPipeline.
             * write Writes a message to the Channel.
-This will call write(Channel- HandlerContext, Object msg, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
+This will call write(ChannelHandlerContext, Object msg, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
-                Note: this does not write the message to the underlying Socket, but only queues it.
+                * Note: this does not write the message to the underlying Socket, but only queues it.
 To write it to the Socket, call flush() or writeAndFlush().
             * writeAndFlush This is a convenience method for calling write() then flush().
             * read Requests to read more data from the Channel.
-This will call read(ChannelHandlerContext) on the next ChannelOutbound- Handler in the ChannelPipeline.
+This will call read(ChannelHandlerContext) on the next ChannelOutboundHandler in the ChannelPipeline.
     * summary
         * A ChannelPipeline holds the ChannelHandlers associated with a Channel.
         * A ChannelPipeline can be modified dynamically by adding and removing ChannelHandlers as needed.
         * ChannelPipeline has a rich API for invoking actions in response to inbound and outbound events.
 * Interface ChannelHandlerContext
-    * ChannelHandlerContext represents an association between a ChannelHandler and a ChannelPipeline and is created whenever a ChannelHandler is added to a Channel- Pipeline
+    * ChannelHandlerContext represents an association between a ChannelHandler and a ChannelPipeline and is created whenever a ChannelHandler is added to a ChannelPipeline
     * The primary function of a ChannelHandlerContext is to manage the interaction of its associated ChannelHandler with others in the same ChannelPipeline
     * ChannelHandlerContext has numerous methods, some of which are also present on Channel and on ChannelPipeline itself, but there is an important difference
-      * If
-        you invoke these methods on a Channel or ChannelPipeline instance, they propagate through the entire pipeline
+        * If you invoke these methods on a Channel or ChannelPipeline instance, they propagate through the entire pipeline
         * The same methods called on a ChannelHandlerContext will start at the current associated ChannelHandler and propagate only to the next ChannelHandler in the pipeline that is capable of handling the event
     * When using the ChannelHandlerContext API, please keep the following points in mind
         * The ChannelHandlerContext associated with a ChannelHandler never changes, so it’s safe to cache a reference to it.
         * ChannelHandlerContext methods, as we explained at the start of this section, involve a shorter event flow than do the identically named methods available on other classes.
 This should be exploited where possible to provide maximum performance.
 * Using ChannelHandlerContext
     * Calling write() on the Channel causes a write event to flow all the way through the pipeline
         ```
         ChannelHandlerContext ctx = ..;
         Channel channel = ctx.channel();